Simons Institute to Participate in New NSF-Funded Foundations of Data Science Institute

-The National Science Foundation (NSF) announced last week the creation of the Foundations of Data Science Institute (FODSI), a $12.5 million five-year collaboration between UC Berkeley and MIT.
+The National Science Foundation (NSF) announced in early September the creation of the Foundations of Data Science Institute (FODSI), a $12.5 million five-year collaboration between UC Berkeley and MIT.
 Simons Institute Associate Director Peter Bartlett is the director of the multi-institutional effort, which also involves Boston University, Bryn Mawr College, Harvard University, Howard University, and Northeastern University.
 The Simons Institute will play a key role in the activities of the new center by offering research programs, summer schools, and workshops on related themes.

 The goal of the new institute is to develop the theoretical foundations of data science, including issues of modeling, inference, computational efficiency, and societal impacts.
 Research themes include the complex interactions among decision-makers, the data they use, and competing actors, as well as methods for making use of vast amounts of data, and the economic, social, and ethical implications of automated data analysis and decision-making.
 Efforts to broaden participation include plans to recruit participants for its workshops from groups traditionally underrepresented in fields related to data science and to arrange meetings that enable them to work with senior researchers.

 "Under the banner of data science, disciplines such as theoretical computer science, mathematical statistics, and information theory are now coming back together to focus on the theoretical foundations across the breadth of issues raised by data science problems," said Bartlett.
 "We're starting to see a confluence of efforts in pursuing a better understanding of how to solve scientific and societal problems by leveraging all of these disciplines."